ReallyLiri/muxec/README.md

 ## Open Issues

+* Terminal resize is not handled

-There is still no full support for all control sequences or for colors.
+* There is still no full support for all control sequences or for colors (see [spellr/culour](https://github.com/spellr/culour))

 ## Development